 What is Shopify?

-What makes Shopify different from most of their competition is that they allow third-party developers to create apps and themes for the platform and this makes the amount of options available larger than any of their competition.
+What makes Shopify different from most of its competition is that they allow third-party developers to create apps and themes for the platform and this makes the number of options available larger than any of its competition.

 But is Shopify any good?
-Check out my complete review below to find out!
+Check out our complete review below to find out!

 In many ways, Shopify set the bar when it comes to pricing as nearly all other fully hosted ecommerce platforms are similarly priced but one thing that does help Shopify stand out from the competition is that they don’t have turnover limited packages, which offers much more in terms of flexibility when it comes to choosing a package.